Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 .. note::

-   All the technologies within Hypatia have one input carrier or one output carrier except for the conversion plus techs where the production and use of each carrier must be calculated from the following eaquation:
+   All the technologies within Hypatia have one input carrier or/and one output carrier except for the conversion-plus technologies whose the production and use of each input and output carrier must be calculated from the following equations based on the given input and output carrier ratios given by the user:

 :raw-html:`<br />`